Zamarripa232/NoobGitCommands/README.md

 Simple git command cheat sheet for the everday beginner who is likely their only contributor and doesn't need to get too deep.

 # Project Start
+Two methods here, initializing local folders as a repository and then creating the remote repository online, or cloning an existing repository online to your local directories.

 ### $ git init
-Initializes the directory as a repository.
+Initializes the local directory as a local repository.
+### Then create a new repo online: [https://github.com/new](github.com/new)
+### $ git remote add origin https://github.com/YourAccount/RepoYouMade.git
+This tells your local git repo that the name "origin" will be this specific url.

+### Or this instead of init:
 ### $ git clone *remote-url*
-Creates a local clone of whatever repository is at the URL.
+Creates a local clone of whatever remote repository is at the URL.

 # While Working
 ### $ git status